vesoft-inc/nebula-importer/README.md

 - [X] Support vid partition
 - [X] Support multi-tags insertion in vertex
 - [X] Provide docker image and usage
-- [X] Make header adapt to props order defined in the schema of configure file
+- [X] Make header adapt to props order defined in the schema of the configuration file
 - [X] Handle string column in an elegant way
 - [ ] Update concurrency and batch size online
 - [ ] Count duplicate vids